Monte-Carlo tool SANCphot for polarized $\gamma\gamma$ collision simulation: Acknowledgements

 \section{Acknowledgements}

-The authors are deeply thankful to the SANC group members for their help and encouragement in developing the \texttt{sancphot} integrator and writing this paper.
-The authors are also thankful to I.~Ginzburg for providing general recommendations on the approach and requirements for the \texttt{sancphot} integrator development.
+The authors are deeply thankful to the SANC group members for their help and encouragement in developing the \texttt{SANCphot} integrator and writing this paper.
+R.~Sadykov have significantly contributed to the results validation.
+The authors are also thankful to I.~Ginzburg for providing general recommendations on the approach and requirements for the \texttt{SANCphot} integrator development.

 This research was funded by RFBR grant 20-02-00441.